weijima/gender-gap-chess/README.md

 * `rating-diff.R`: Obtain the raw, participation-corrected, and participation-, experience-, and age-corrected rating gaps.
 Results obtained for each federation and parameterization.
 Currently the script creates a plot, summarizing results across federations via box plots for each parameterization.
 It also creates two table-like figures (one for global, one for per-federation data) showing what fraction of the observed gender gap is explained by the participation rate hypothesis.
 * `stats-from-nulls.R`: This script processes the output generated by `generate-perm-table-cluster.R` (which tends to be massive, in case the number of permutations is large), and saves them in a single CSV file.
 * `weighted-regression.R`: Predicting the (participation-corrected) rating difference between women and men per federation, using age and experience as the predictors (without interaction effects).
 Experience is defined here as the number of games played by a player between Oct 2012 and Dec 2019 (which is the extent of the data available from FIDE).
 The regression is weighted, with the weights being the inverse variances of the permutation results per federation.
 * `perm-test-global`: A directory with versions of the scripts acting on the rating data globally; i.e., by disregarding information on federation.
 Instead, all players are lumped into one pool for analysis.
+It has the following files:
+  - `generate-perm-table-cluster-global.R`: As `generate-perm-table-cluster.R`, but without breaking the data down by federations.
+  - `generate-perm-table-global.R`: As `generate-perm-table.R`, but without breaking the data down by federations.
+  - `launch-global.R`: As `launch.R` but calling `generate-perm-table-cluster-global.R` instead of `generate-perm-table-cluster.R`.